what is data analytics

 For instance, companies can easily analyze client behavior to predict market trends or tailor marketing strategies to stay competitive.
 DA is globally utilized across different industries like healthcare, finance, manufacturing and retail.
 This makes it a crucial aspect of modern business strategy.
 The volume of the data available is growing, which means that mastering DA is quite important for organizations aiming to harness their data assets' full potential.

-Want to make career in Data?
+Want to make a career in Data?
 Enroll in igmGuru's Python training program now.

 Types of Data Analytics